eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 HelloWorldData_Msg_free(d,o)
 ```

 The header file contains an extern variable that describes the data type to the DDS middleware as well.
-This variable needs to be used by application when creating the topic.
+This variable needs to be used by the application when creating the topic.

 ```
 HelloWorldData_Msg_desc